-There are billions of tactics a brand can use, in order to drive growth, as well as a whole load of tools that can make both brick-and-mortar and online businesses thrive.
+There are billions of tactics a brand can use, to drive growth, as well as a whole load of tools that can make both brick-and-mortar and online businesses thrive.

 But what about growth marketing?
 Does this entail all the aforementioned tools?
 And if so, how can you leverage it, especially if you’re just starting an online business?